DS-100/fa22/syllabus.md

 <!-- where students add themselves to the "queue" and specify the assignment they need help on.
 Once it's their turn, they will be provided with a Zoom link to join, in order to get help from staff. -->
 <!-- - We are also holding "lost office hours" once a week.
 These are designed to accommodate students who are behind on material and would like help catching up.
 These are meant for conceptual questions only, not for assignment help.
 These will also be reflected on the [Calendar](../calendar). -->

-**EdStem**, or **Ed** for short, is our course forum this quarter.
+**EdStem**, or **Ed** for short, is our course forum this summer.
 The course is [here]({{page.course.edstem}}).
 Please check out EdStem or the [FAQ](page.course.faq) page first before emailing instructors.

 **Staff email**:
 You can email [{{page.course.email}}](mailto:{{page.course.email}}) and one of the instructors will get back to you.
-Note that to ensure more timely responses, this address is monitored by the team of the two lead instructors (Josh Hug and Lisa Yan) the Head TA ({{page.course.head_ta}}), as well as several lead GSIs, to ensure more timely responses.
-You can contact Josh and Lisa directly for matters that require strict privacy and their direct attention.
+Note that to ensure more timely responses, this address is monitored by the two instructors (Anirudhan and Dominic), as well as several lead GSIs, to ensure more timely responses.
+You can contact Anirudhan and Dominic directly for matters that require strict privacy and their direct attention.

 ### Weekly Checks
-While lecture and discussion section attendance is not required, nor even expected, we do expect you to stay up to date with material.
-To help us keep track of your progress and sentiment about the course, there will be 14 weekly surveys due on Mondays at 11:59 PM Pacific.
+While lecture and discussion section attendance is not required, we do expect you to stay up to date with material.
+To help us keep track of your progress and sentiment about the course, there will be 8 weekly surveys due on Mondays at 11:59 PM Pacific Time.
+They contain questions asking for your feedback, as well as facts that we mentioned in lectures.
 Weekly check-ins are submitted via Google Form, and links will be provided on the [Home page](../) each week.
-Weekly Checks are graded on completion, not correctness.

 <!--
 Quick Checks, as mentioned above, are short conceptual questions embedded into each lecture, in the form of Google Forms. **Quick Checks are not graded.** These are meant for you to check your understanding of the concepts that were just introduced.